-Q. Tell us how your career has taken you to your current role, and what were the most important thought processes you went through at key moments along the way?
+Q. Tell us how your career has taken you to your current role.

 A. Sure.
 I would say it comes back to my interest in technology.
 In middle school and high school, I really liked seeing all the different kinds of technologies out there, playing with things like Photoshop, learning HTML, messing around, making GeoCities pages, little things like that, nothing too serious.
 But I always found playing with computers pretty cool.